ai-dynamo/examples/deployments/AWS_ECS_vLLM/README.md

 ## 2. Task Definitions Setup
 We will create 3 tasks for the vLLM example.
 A sample task definition JSON is attached.
 1. ETCD and Nats Task
 This task will create etcd and nats containers on a CPU cluster.
-You can reuse the task from the hello-world example
+You can reuse the task from the AWS_ECS_HelloWorld example

 2. Dynamo vLLM Frontend Task
 This task will create vLLM frontend, processors, routers and a decode worker.
 Please follow steps below to create this task
-- Set container name as `dynamo-frontend` and use image built in this example.
+- Set container name as `dynamo-frontend` and use prebuild Dynamo image with vLLM backend.
 - Choose `Amazon EC2 instances` as the **Launch type** with **Task size** `2 vCPU` and `40 GB`memory
 - Choose `host` as the Network mode.
 - Container name use `dynamo-vLLM-frontend`
-- Add your Image URL and **Yes** for Essential container.
+- Add your Image URL (You can use the prebuild Dynamo container) and **Yes** for Essential container.
 It can be AWS ECR URL or Nvidia NGC URL.
 If using NGC URL, please also choose **Private registry authentication** and add your Secret Manager ARN or name.
 - Container port

 |Container port|Protocol|Port name| App protocol|